bismillah626/1st-repo/README.md

-This is a website tha stores the number of people entered in a station, basically based on a count mechanism.
+This is a website that stores the number of people entered in a station, basically based on a count mechanism.